aaronparker/m365apps/README.md

 ### Usage via App Registration

-Create a new package by passing credentials to an Azure AD app registration that has rights to import applications into Microsoft Intune.
+Use `New-Microsoft365AppsPackage.ps1` to create a new package by passing credentials to an Azure AD app registration that has rights to import applications into Microsoft Intune.
 This approach can be modified for use within a pipeline:

 ```powershell
 $params = @{